-17.1 LBMP Calculation

-The Locational Based Marginal Prices ("LBMPs" or "prices") for Suppliers and Loads in the Real-Time Market will be based on the system marginal costs produced by the Real-Time Dispatch ("RTD") program and during intervals when certain conditions exist at Proxy Generator Buses, the Real-Time Commitment ("RTC") program.
+17.1 LBMP Calculation The Locational Based Marginal Prices ("LBMPs" or "prices") for Suppliers and Loads in the Real-Time Market will be based on the system marginal costs produced by the Real-Time Dispatch ("RTD") program and during intervals when certain conditions exist at Proxy Generator Buses, the Real-Time Commitment ("RTC") program.
 LBMPs for Suppliers and Loads in the Day-Ahead Market will be based on the system marginal costs produced by the Security Constrained Unit Commitment ("SCUC").
 LBMPs calculated by SCUC and RTD will incorporate the incremental dispatch costs of Resources that would be scheduled to meet an increment of Load and, to the extent that tradeoffs exist between scheduling providers to produce Energy or reduce demand, and scheduling them to provide Regulation Service or Operating Reserves, LBMPs shall reflect the effect of meeting an increment of Load, given those tradeoffs, at each location on the Bid Production Cost associated with those services.
 As such, those LBMPs may incorporate: (i) Bids for Regulation Service or Operating Reserves; or (ii) shortage costs associated with the inability to meet a Regulation Service or Operating Reserves requirement under the Regulation Service Demand Curve set forth in Rate Schedule 3 of this ISO Services Tariff and Operating Reserve Demand Curves and Scarcity Reserve Demand Curve set forth in Rate Schedule 4 of this ISO Services Tariff.

-Additionally, for the purpose of calculating Real-Time LBMPs when RTD is committing and dispatching Resources meeting Minimum Generation Levels and capable of starting in ten minutes pursuant to Section 4.4.3.3 of this ISO Services Tariff, RTD shall include in the incremental dispatch cost of each such Resource a start-up cost based on the Start-Up Bid of each such Resource and shall assume for each such Resource a zero downward response rate.

-17.1.1 LBMP Bus Calculation Method

-System marginal costs will be utilized in an ex ante computation to produce Day-Ahead and Real-Time LBMP bus prices using the following equations.
+For the purposes of calculating LBMPs under this Services Tariff Section 17, the term "Load" includes Energy withdrawals by Eligible Generators.
+Additionally, for the purpose of calculating Real-Time LBMPs when RTD is committing and dispatching Resources meeting Minimum Generation Levels and capable of starting in ten minutes pursuant to Section 4.4.2.4 of this ISO Services Tariff, RTD shall include in the incremental dispatch cost of each such Resource a start-up cost based on the Start-Up Bid of each such Resource and shall assume for each such Resource a zero downward response rate.
+17.1.1 LBMP Bus Calculation Method System marginal costs will be utilized in an ex ante computation to produce Day-Ahead and Real-Time LBMP bus prices using the following equations.
 The LBMP at bus i can be written as:

-$$\gamma_i = \lambda^R + \gamma_i^L + \gamma_i^C$$
+$$\gamma_i = \lambda^R + \gamma_i^L + \gamma_i^C$$ Where:

-γ_i = LBMP at bus i in \$/MWh

-λ^R = the system marginal price at the Reference Bus

-γ_i^L = Marginal Losses Component of the LBMP at bus i which is the marginal cost of losses at bus i relative to the Reference Bus γ_i^c = Congestion Component of the LBMP at bus i which is the marginal cost of the equation:

-Congestion at bus i relative to the Reference Bus

-The Marginal Losses Component of the LBMP at any bus i is calculated using
+γi = LBMP at bus i in \$/MWh λ^R = the system marginal price at the Reference Bus γ_i^L = Marginal Losses Component of the LBMP at bus i which is the marginal cost of losses at bus i relative to the Reference Bus γ_i^C = Congestion Component of the LBMP at bus i which is the marginal cost of Congestion at bus i relative to the Reference Bus The Marginal Losses Component of the LBMP at any bus i is calculated using the equation:

-$$\gamma_i^L = (DF_i - 1)\lambda^R$$
+$$\gamma_i^L = (DF_i - 1)\lambda^R$$ Where: